2iAcademy/docker-symfony-mysql-nginx/README.md

 ### Setup

-* Click on use this template on github.
+* Click on 'use this template' on github.
 This will create a new repo from the template on your account.
 * Clone it
-* In a terminal (use git bash for windows), cd into the directory cloned
+* In a terminal (use powershell for windows), cd into the directory cloned
 * run the following command (**Replace the 'absolute_path_to_the_directory-docker-symfony-mysql-nginx', your name and email** from the command)
 .
 You can ommit the --webapp to have a bare symfony skeleton without all the dependencies usually used for a full web application